BernLeWal/htl-sew-java/README.md

 * __EventHandlingDemo__ is a JavaFX application which shows how event-handling is implemented in Java via simple onAction-eventhandling directly at a control (here a Button) or with the PresentationModel-Pattern to provide a managable solution for multiple-handlings.
+* __ImagesDemo__ is a JavaFX application which shows how to work with images and use them in an ImageView.
 * __LayoutsDemo__ is a JavaFX application which demonstrates how layouting of your controls on the user-interface works, with samples of TabPane, VBox/HBox, StackPane and GridPane.